President's Day sales and deal roundup

 Happy early third-Monday-in-February, everyone!
-That's otherwise known as President's Day, which was originally a federal holiday to honor George Washington.
+That's otherwise known as President's Day, which was originally a federal holiday to honor George Washington's birthday (February 22), but now folds in Abe Lincoln's birthday (February 12), too.
 Sure, it's a little weird that many stores "celebrate" the day by having sales, but I'll take a good deal anywhere, anytime.
 So below I've rounded up some of the best President's Day sales I've found, followed by some specific deals we particularly like.
 Note that CNET may get a share of revenue from the linked stores and the sale of the products featured on this page.

 - Best Buy President's Day sale (see best deals)